poshjosh/chinomsoikwuagwu.com/2020/05/20/AWS-Certified-Solutions-Architect-Quick-Reference.md

 IAM Policy is used to grant access to a user for AWS KMS while Key policy is used to control access to CMK in AWS KMS.

+__Cloud Hardware Security Module (HSM)__

+- KSM only uses symmetric keys, while Cloud HSM allows symmetric and asymmetric keys.

+- CloudHSM must be provisioned inside an Amazon VPC.
+However, your application must not be in the same VPC as the CloudHSM

+If an HSM fails or loses network connectivity, the HSM will be automatically replaced.

+CloudHSM publishes multiple CloudWatch metrics for CloudHSM Clusters and for individual HSMs.
+You can use the AWS CloudWatch Console, API or SDK to obtain or alarm on these metrics.

+AWS services integrate with AWS Key Management Service, which in turn is integrated with AWS CloudHSM through the KMS custom key store feature.
+If you want to use the server-side encryption offered by many AWS services (such as EBS, S3, or Amazon RDS), you can do so by configuring a custom key store in AWS KMS.

+If your CloudHSM cluster only has a single HSM, it is possible to lose keys that were created since the most recent daily backup.
+CloudHSM clusters with two or more HSMs, ideally in separate Availability Zones, will not lose keys if a single HSM fails.

 __Serverless__

 - __Lamda__ - Central to many serverless designs. automatically runs your code